 The Company also complies with the provisions of ASC Topic 740 "Income Taxes", which prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
 For those benefits to be recognized, a tax position must be more-likely-than-not to be sustained upon examination by the relevant taxing authority based on the technical merits.
 The tax benefit recognized is measured as the largest amount of benefit that has a greater than fifty percent likelihood of being realized upon ultimate settlement with the relevant taxing authority.
 Derecognition of a tax benefit previously recognized results in the Company recording a tax liability that reduces ending retained earnings.
-Based on its analysis, except for certain liabilities assumed in the FGE acquisition, the Company has determined that it has not incurred any liability for unrecognized for the payment of interest and penalties related to unrecognized tax benefits as income tax expense.
+Based on its analysis, except for certain liabilities assumed in the FGE acquisition, the Company has determined that it has not incurred any liability for unrecognized tax benefits as of December 31, 2014 and December 31, 2013.
+The Company recognizes accrued interest and penalties related to unrecognized tax benefits as income tax expense.
 No amounts were accrued for the payment of interest and penalties at December 31, 2014 and December 31, 2013.
 Generally, the Company is no longer subject to income tax examinations by major domestic taxing authorities for years before 2011.
-According to the China tax regulatory framework, there is no statute of limitations on examination of tax fillings by tax authorities.
+According to the China tax regulatory framework, there is no statute of limitations on examination of tax filings by tax authorities.
 However, the general practice is going back five years.
 Management is currently unaware of any issues under review that could result in significant payments, accruals or material deviations from its position.